Aidan-Farina/Week-4-QuizGame/README.md

 ## Description

-In this project I had to make a quiz game from scratch using HTML, CSS, and JavaScript.
+In this project I had to make a quiz game from scratch using HTML, CSS, JavaScript, and Web API's.

 ## Installation